cran/tidyr/README.md

 The goal of tidyr is to help you create **tidy data**.
 Tidy data is data
 where:

-1. Each variable is in a column.
+1. Every column is variable.
-2. Each observation is a row.
+2. Every row is an observation..
-3. Each value is a cell.
+3. Every cell is a single value.

-Tidy data describes a standard way of storing data that is used wherever possible throughout the [tidyverse](http://tidyverse.org).
+Tidy data describes a standard way of storing data that is used wherever possible throughout the [tidyverse](https://tidyverse.org).
 If you ensure that your data is tidy, you’ll spend less time fighting with the tools and more time working on your analysis.
+Learn more about tidy data in `vignette("tidy-data")`.

 ## Installation